apache/mxnet/docs/install/windows_setup.md

 ```

-### Installing MXNet on a Computer with a GPU Processor
+### Installing MXNet-R on a Computer with a GPU Processor
 To install MXNet on a computer with a GPU processor, choose from two options:

 * Use the prebuilt binary package